Chart Color Schemes

 The employment landscape in Bentley Park shows performance that lags behind national averages across key labour market indicators

-At this time, 4781 residents were employed, an unemployment rate of 0.7% higher than Rest of Qld's rate of 4.1%, and workforce participation was at 68.0%, compared to Rest of Qld's 59.1%.
-Key industries for employment among residents are health care & social assistance, retail trade, and construction.
-Bentley Park has a particular specialization in public administration & safety, with an employment share 1.5 times the regional level.
-However, agriculture, forestry & fishing is under-represented, with only 1.0% of Bentley Park's workforce compared to Rest of Qld's 4.5%.
+According to Census data, a low 11.5% of residents worked from home.
+Key industries for employment were health care & social assistance, retail trade, and construction.
+Bentley Park had a significant specialization in public administration & safety, with an employment share 1.5 times the regional level.
+However, agriculture, forestry & fishing was under-represented at 1.0% compared to Rest of Qld's 4.5%.

-The area offers limited local employment opportunities, indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, Bentley Park's labour force decreased by 1.6%, with a 3.3% decline in employment leading to a 1.7 percentage point rise in unemployment.
+The area appeared to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, Bentley Park's labour force decreased by 1.6%, alongside a 3.3% decline in employment, leading to a 1.7 percentage point rise in unemployment.
 In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data up to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between sectors.
-Applying these projections to Bentley Park's employment mix indicates local employment should increase by approximately 6.3% over five years and 13.2% over ten years.
+National employment forecasts from Jobs and Skills Australia, released in May-25, projected national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bentley Park's employment mix suggested local employment should increase by 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment